Florida School for Boys: White House Boys

 One former student stated he was punished in the White House eleven times, receiving a total of more than 250 lashes.
 Others alleged they were whipped until they lost consciousness and that the punishments were made harsher for boys who cried.
 Some alumni also stated there was a "rape room" at the school, where boys were sexually abused by guards.
 The complainants said some of the victims were as young as nine years old.

 In February 2010, the White House Boys filed a class action suit for damages against the state government, but it was dismissed by a judge in Leon County, Florida, because the statute of limitations had run out for such a suit.
 A bill introduced in the 2012 session of the Florida Legislature to provide compensation to victims of abuse at the school failed to pass.
-In 2017, the state officially apologized to about two dozen survivors and families; in 2018 the legislature was considering bills to provide compensation, funds for a memorial and the creation a task force to determine where to bury unclaimed remains found during a three-year investigation.
+In 2017, the state officially apologized to survivors and families; in 2018 the legislature was considering bills to provide compensation, funds for a memorial, and the creation of a task force to determine where to bury unclaimed remains found during a three-year investigation.
 After the land was transferred by the state to Marianna, a mandatory study for the EPA found more than two dozen additional unmarked graves.